pdfcpu/pdfcpu/content/about/about.md

 }
 </style>

-pdfcpu is a PDF processor written in Go.
+pdfcpu is PDF tooling for Go and the command line.
 It is built for command-line workflows, server-side automation, and Go applications that need direct control over PDF files without pulling in a heavyweight runtime.